eayin2/bacula_scripts/README.md

   This script will also work for remote storage daemons, provided that you setup the SSH alias in /root/.ssh/config with the same hostname that you defined for the "Address" (=hostname) in storages.conf.

-Why this script?
-We want to remove purged backups for disk space, scaling reason, but we don't want to delete all backups that have been marked as 'Purged', because if you don't do backups for a very long time, and have set 'AutoPrune = yes', plus your Retention is due, then important backups get deleted.
-Also if you delete a full backup, which has been marked 'purged', but still have incremental backups dependent on it, then you'll have a broken incremental backup chain.

 Developing notes:
 (1) We have to get the jobname and backup time from the volume file with bls, because purged